marharyta/webpack-boilerplate/README.md

+I don`t believe in universal configurations and boilerplates when it comesto confugaration files, I believe every project sould be treated and configured individually.
+Yet, there is a set of good practices that can help you with minimal project setup.

+This project is a collection of webpack setups I find useful that you can copy directly and start using on your project.
+They are not limited to only webpack, but also have ESLint and Stylelint configured for more convenience.

+Every setup is based on webpack v4.

 webpack-bolierplate
 is a project that provides webpack v4 boilerplates out-of-box to quickstart development.
 I decided to create after writing a couple of medium blogposts